 - B.S., biology, Stephen F. Austin State University, 1993

-- “Science teachers’ strategies and actions for motivating science learners in PlantingScience,” annual conference of the Association for Science Teacher Education, 2015
+- “Science teachers’ strategies and actions for motivating science learners in PlantingScience,” Association for Science Teacher Education conference, 2015.

 Outside the college

 Stephen is married to Holly Scogin, and they have two children—son Peyton and daughter Emily.
 They enjoy experiencing the beautiful outdoors that Michigan has to offer and frequently hike the many trail systems available in the area.